vpro/jsr107-magnolia/README.md

 </dependency>
 ```
 ### Configuration
-For versions older then 1.14 caches were configure like so in the JCR-tree:
+For versions older then 1.14 caches were configured like so in the JCR-tree:
 ![cache configuration](cache-config.png?raw=true "Cache configuration")
-From 1.14 onwards as Magnolia 5.5.4 uses ehcache3 so the configuration has changed and looks like this:
+From 1.14 onwards Magnolia 5.5.4 uses ehcache3 so the configuration has changed and looks like this:
 ![cache configuration](cache-config-ehcache3.png?raw=true "Ehcache 3 configuration")